History of the Orphan Train Riders of New York (Midwest)Immigration

 Brace and friends founded the Children's Aid Society in 1853-54.
 Brace saw orphaned, half-orphaned, and runaway children become waifs of the city.

-the West.
+West.
 He believed the West had "many spare places at the table of life" and a wholesome atmosphere in which to raise children.
-This excellent
+This excellent plan was

-plan was not totally satisfactory for all children.
+not totally satisfactory for all children.
 Some went to good homes, but others were instead mistreated.
-Upon arrival, children were grouped
+Upon arrival, children were grouped upon stages, on

 The New York Foundling Hospital

-most monstrous crime of all was infanticide.
+monstrous crime of all was infanticide.
 The Sisters were child savers, too, but reserved safekeeping to infants and young children.
-The
+The Foundling

-Foundling Hospital's children usually aged between one and six years, rode on trains affectionately called "baby trains," "mercy trains," or "baby
+Hospital's children usually aged between one and six years, rode on trains affectionately called "baby trains," "mercy trains," or "baby specials."
+This

-family homes to local parishes and citizens.
+homes to local parishes and citizens.
 Prospective parents could specify the age, gender, hair and eye color they sought in a child.
-The New York
+The New York Foundling

 Seventy Five Years of Orphan Trains

-trains."
 This one-way trip in most cases was designed to relocate homeless, neglected, and abandoned children to all points west across America.
+The transfer

-The transfer was the first emigration plan the largest mass migration of children ever to take place on American soil formulated this countries earliest
+was the first emigration plan the largest mass migration of children ever to take place on American soil formulated this countries earliest child welfare

 Orphan train riders Marie Lenzmeier of Wahpeton, ND, Mary Buscher of Breckenridge, MN, and Carmella Keaveny of Tintah, MN discovered they were